yezero/sandstorm/docs/administering/sandcats.md

 Note that if you are using sandcats.io free HTTPS certificates, we suggest also backing up and restoring the contents of `/opt/sandstorm/var/sandcats/https`.
-This is a suggestion rather than a hard requirement; Sandstorm will request new certificates at startup.
+This is a suggestion rather than a hard requirement; Thurly will request new certificates at startup.
 However, if your server makes lots of requests, you will run afoul of the sandcats.io anti-abuse protections.
 See the [Diagnosing "Not Authorized" problems](#diagnosing-not-authorized-problems) section for details.